 Incurred Costs - It is also important to note that the ESO will incur costs in the relevant year but may not make payment until the next year.
 For example, if a provider invoices ESO for works carried out in conjunction with a feasibility study on the 30th March, ESO will validate the invoice before submitting to the settlements team for processing, in this case payment would not be made until after the 1st April.
 We will document any such cases in the Black Start Allowed Revenue Report.
 It is also worth noting that ESO will also make spend decisions in a year, but the costs are not incurred for later years, such as forward contracting and where capital investment is paid over a period of time.
-For example, in July 2020 and October 2020 the ESO will make spend decisions for Black Start services in the SW & Midlands and Northern Tenders starting from April 2022 and October 2021 respectively and cost recovery will be from 2022 onwards.
+For example, in November 2020 and in April 2021 the ESO will make spend decisions for Black Start services in the SW & Midlands and Northern Tenders starting from July 2022 and April 2022 respectively and cost recovery will be from 2021/22 onwards.